 On January 17, 2019, the Company engaged in an agreement to establish a jointly owned company in Jordan (through a wholly owned subsidiary of the Company), for the purpose of local production in Jordan, exclusively for Tefron (at this stage for the brands segment), of products made by the seamless technology (hereinafter: "the agreement").
-The other party to the agreement is a company incorporated in Jordan (which is not related to the Company and/or its controlling shareholders), which engages in the local manufacturing of textile products for international brands and to customers in the retail market while using cut & sew technology (hereinafter: "the partner").
+The other party to the agreement is a company incorporated in Jordan (which is not related to the Company and/or b.
+An agreement for the purpose of establishing a joint company in Jordan (cont.)